mklobucaric/ML-Titanik-Manual/README.md

 * Advanced model optimization through RandomSearchCV, GridSearchCV and BayesSearchCV complemented by ensemble techniques for superior accuracy.
 * Comprehensive evaluation metrics for robust model assessment.

-**Technology Stack:** Showcases proficiency in Python for data science, with extensive use of pandas for data manipulation, matplotlib and seaborn for visualization, and scikit-learn for modeling.
-Demonstrates the power of machine learning pipelines and the strategic application of statistical principles to real-world datasets.

 **More Details:** This project not only aims to predict survival on the Titanic but also serves as a blueprint for tackling similar machine learning challenges.

-1. **Click here for the full manual:** [link to your notebook](https://github.com/mklobucaric/ML-Titanik-Manual/blob/main/ml-titanik-manual.ipynb)
+1. **Click here for the full manual:** [link to notebook](https://github.com/mklobucaric/ML-Titanik-Manual/blob/main/ml-titanik-manual.ipynb)